singhalyash8080/Mail-Scheduler/README.md

-# Mail-Scheduler

 # About
-This project helps a user to send a mail on scheduled time(It can be a particular date also).
+This project helps a user to send a mail on scheduled time(It can be a particular date also).This project was made as a part of learning web-dev.

 # Getting started